uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

     - **Amazon Aurora** : MySQL, PostgreSQL과 호환되는 관계형 DB 엔진
       - fully managed MySQL-compatible database
       - 가용성, 내구성, 성능 개선
+      - ex) A company runs an ecommerce application on Amazon EC2 instances behind an Application Load Balancer.
+The instances run in an Amazon EC2 Auto Scaling group across multiple Availability Zones.
+The Auto Scaling group scales based on CPU utilization metrics.
+The ecommerce application stores the transaction data in a MySQL 8.0 database that is hosted on a large EC2 instance.
+The database's performance degrades quickly as application load increases.
+The application handles more read requests than write transactions.
+The company wants a solution that will automatically scale the database to meet the demand of unpredictable read workloads while maintaining high availability.
+Which solution will meet these requirements? -> **Use Amazon Aurora with a Multi-AZ deployment.
+Configure Aurora Auto Scaling with Aurora Replicas.**
+      - ex) A company is migrating a three-tier application to AWS.
+The application requires a MySQL database.
+In the past, the application users reported poor application performance when creating new entries.
+These performance issues were caused by users generating different real-time reports from the application during working hours.
+Which solution will improve the performance of the application when it is moved to AWS? -> **Create an Amazon Aurora MySQL Multi-AZ DB cluster with multiple read replicas.
+Configure the application to use the reader endpoint for reports.**
+      - ex) A company runs a multi-tier web application that hosts news content.
+The application runs on Amazon EC2 instances behind an Application Load Balancer.
+The instances run in an EC2 Auto Scaling group across multiple Availability Zones and use an Amazon Aurora database.
+A solutions architect needs to make the application more resilient to periodic increases in request rates. -> **Add Aurora Replica. / Add an Amazon CloudFront distribution in front of the Application Load Balancer.**
+      - ex) An application running on AWS uses an Amazon Aurora Multi-AZ deployment for its database.
+When evaluating performance metrics, a solutions architect discovered that the database reads are causing high I/O and adding latency to the write requests against the database.
+What should the solutions architect do to separate the read requests from the write requests? -> **Create a read replica and modify the application to use the appropriate endpoint** <-> There is no standby instance in Aurora.
     - MSSQL
     - Maria DB
     - Oracle